Arizona Sales Tax & Audit Guide

 - Miscellaneous Expense

-Upon completion of the audit, there will usually be an exit conference with the auditor.
-The auditor will produce an audit report with corresponding work papers to support the Arizona sales and use tax assessment.
+The auditor will hold an exit conference with the auditor where they produce an audit report with corresponding work papers to support the Arizona TPT assessment.

 Contesting Audit Findings with the Auditor